Mirk: "Grind" album and future (2011-Present)

 Run is set to be released in the early Spring of 2015.
 The first singles off MIRK's new album are Let It Go, Rocketship and Old School.

 Present

 In March 2012, Mirk went on their first national tour in support of "Grind".
 The tour started in their hometown of Albany, NY and went through New York City, Atlanta, New Orleans (among other major cities), ultimately leading up to their stop at the 2012 SXSW festival in Austin, TX.

-MIRK has completed their third full-length studio album RUN, which is set to be released in the Spring of 2015.
+MIRK has completed their third full-length studio album RUN, which was released in the Spring of 2015.
 Along with the release of their new album, MIRK shot 5 new music videos to go along with RUN.
-These videos will be released alongside the singles as RUN comes out.
+These videos were released alongside the singles when RUN came out.